parameterlab/trap/README.md

 ### 🦹 Motivation

 - 💧 Private LLMs that cost millions of dollars to train may be leaked by internal or external threats.
 - 🐍 Open-source LLMs are distributed under restrictive licenses that may not be respected.
-For instances, Microsoft's Orca-2 is distributed under no-commercial licence, and Meta's usage policy of Llama-2 forbits deceptive usages.
+For instances, Microsoft's Orca-2 is distributed under a no-commercial licence, and Meta's usage policy of Llama-2 forbids deceptive usages.
 - 🎭 LLMs do not disclose reliably their identity.
 For instances, Mixtral-8x7B identifies it-self as FAIR’s BlenderBot 3.0, and we can disguise GPT-3.5 and GPT-4 as Anthropic's Claude or as Llama-2, using deceptive system prompts.

 Therefore, we need specific tools to ensure **compliance**.